melo936/ChromiumHardening/flags/chrome-command-line.md

 > --component-updater=url-source="0.0.0.0"

-I do not recommend to use it, because it is needed for up-to-date components (chrome://components), like CRLSets, native adblocker rules.
-However, the browser still can be usable if your goal is to reduce internet traffics.
+Not recommend to use it, because it completely disables components updating (chrome://components), like CRLSets, SafetyTips, native adblocker rules (The switch does not affect regular extensions), etc. However, the browser still can be usable if your goal is to reduce internet traffics.